Purpose of BA thesis

-Following the approval of the thesis proposal by the supervisor, a thesis topic will be assigned to the student in the SIS information system.
-The student must subsequently upload the approved proposal in the system.
-The proposal will then be printed by the department, signed by the supervisor and department head, and handed over to the Dean of faculty for approval.
+The student and the supervisor should finalise all parts of the assignment (title in Czech and English, abstract in Czech and English, key words in Czech and English, preliminary bibliography) in cooperation.
+Thereupon the thesis is assigned in the SIS either by the supervisor, or by the department secretary based on the supervisor’s instructions.
+The proposal will then be printed by the department, signed by the supervisor and department head, and handed over to the Dean of the Faculty of Arts for approval.
 The regulations stipulate that students must have their thesis proposal approved in the SIS six months prior to the defence of the thesis (as of October 2017).
 Thesis proposals may be submitted at any time of the year.

 Structure and format of thesis

 Guidelines for the presentation and format of BA theses are as follows:

 Extent of the thesis

 - Minimum 45 pages in all

 - thesis abstract in 500 words (in both Czech and English)

 - minimum 40 standardized pages of text (1 standardized page = 30 lines per page, 60 characters per line), excluding bibliography

 - The use of Czech is possible in cases where the selected topic requires it; the standard of language is part of the assessment